diegovargasg/coolmaps/README.md

-# Happy Maps around the world!
+# Cool Maps around the world!